dabinNotDabin/MarioNES/README.md

 Note that I am currently working on compatibility with Raspbian, an operating system for the Raspberry Pi.
-  This has been difficult mostly due to differences in frame buffer properties between the Raspberry Pi's default and the standard for
-  Raspbian.
-The Raspberry Pi uses 16 bpp colour information by default and the program was written to function this way whereas the
-  Raspbian works in 32 bpp.
-I am not currently well versed enough nor do I have the time to develop a windowed application but I will eventually come up with something that people can check out without a JTAG kit and a breakout board.
+  This may be difficult as I am not currently well versed enough nor do I have the time to develop an application that can run in a window as a standalone but I will eventually come up with something that people can check out without a JTAG kit and a breakout board.